-Manhattan lies at the boundary of the Atlantic Coastal Lowland and the New England Upland physiographic provinces and is more properly grouped, from a geologic standpoint, with the latter than the former (Figure 3-1).
-The New England Upland is further split into three subdivisions, including Manhattan Hills, of which Manhattan Island and Westchester County are a part.
+Manhattan lies at the boundary of the Atlantic Coastal Lowland and the New England Upland physiographic provinces; from a geologic standpoint, it is more properly grouped with the latter than the former (Figure 3-1).
+The New England Upland is further split into three subdivisions, including the Manhattan Hills, of which Manhattan Island and Westchester County are a part.
 This area is low in elevation and was formed on a complex of ancient rocks.

-On a macro-scale, the underlying bedrock of Manhattan Island is composed of igneous and metamorphic rocks and resistant sandstone, a condition that allowed these formations to withstand glacial scouring following the retreat of the Wiscosinin glaciation.
+On a macro-scale, the underlying bedrock of Manhattan Island is composed of igneous and metamorphic rocks and resistant sandstone, a composition that allowed these formations to withstand glacial scouring following the retreat of the Wiscosinin glaciation.
 The Hamilton Grange project area is underlain by Hudson schist (Silurian), a mica-schist consisting of biotite and quartz, with garnet, staurolite, fibrolite and cyanite (USGS 1902).
 The surviving glacial till is generally reddish and so thin as to constitute a discontinuous mantle that barely masks the surface of the underlying bedrock (USGS 1902).

-The project area has long been recognized as a particularly hilly region of the island with prominent bedrock outcrops.
+The project area lies in a particularly hilly section of the island with prominent bedrock outcrops.
 This topographic profile combined with its distance from the primary shipping ports to the south resulted in the gradual and relatively late incorporation of the area into the urban core of New York.